-The Tool Runner tool acts as a controller for all the other utilities contained within the CA/CIE Tools code database.
+The Tool Runner acts as a controller for all the other utilities contained within the CA/CIE Tools set.
 The Tool Runner determines configuration control status of the invoked tool and documents its version and QA status (whether or not the invoked tool has been tested and qualified in compliance with the Integrated Software Management Plan).